 For the OWL: Place owl head over the rounded head and cut out as a complete body piece.

 CLICK THE FILES BELOW – and save the patterns for the HAND PUPPETS to your computer.
-(These are pdf. files that you can then print.)
+(These downloads are pdf. files that you can print.)

 This post may contain affiliate links.
 I may earn a small amount from the company mentioned in this post.
 For more info check my full disclosure statement.